 A recent study of the 50 most successful companies in the world found that the common denominator of these companies was a focus on innovation, and the ability to reinvent themselves or adapt to the changing environment, markets, customer demands, and competition over time.

 Considering these realities, the Innovation Institute has been set up as a standalone company, operating as a for-profit LLC, owned by, non-profit health systems.
-Today the Institute has five health systems that have invested as “Member Owners”.
+Today the Institute has six health systems that have invested as “Member Owners”.
 The Institute is profitable and self-sustaining, unlike traditional R & D divisions that are operated as a department or cost center.

-Four years ago, when we launched the Innovation Institute we had five employees.
-Today we own 15 companies, have annual revenues in excess of $300 million, have over 700 employees, and operate in 19 States.
-We have a Lab in Newport Beach, California and offices in Richmond, Virginia, Baton Rouge, Louisiana, Sioux Falls, South Dakota, and Nashville, Tennessee.
+In 2013, when we launched the Innovation Institute we had five employees.
+Today we own several portfolio companies, have annual revenues in excess of $300 million, have over 700 employees, and operate in over 20 States.
+We have a Lab in Newport Beach, California and offices in Richmond, Virginia, Baton Rouge, Louisiana, Sioux Falls, South Dakota, Fresno and Cincinnati, Ohio.

 As I look to the future, I am excited about the potential for the Innovation Institute and what we will do in collaboration with others of like mind.
 I hope you will join us in our efforts and check back on our progress.
 If you do have any questions, suggestions, or are interested in investing, partnering or bringing forth ideas, please do not hesitate to contact us.
 Thank you in advance for your consideration, and God bless!